eXist-db/dashboard/README.md

 ## what's new in 3.0

+### improved Url handling
+Proxying should not be an issue any more.
+All internal Urls (used by ajax) are relative and will be resolved against the document baseURL now.

 ### Role-based View

 What a given user sees in Dashboard can be configured based upon the users roles (groups).

 E.g. an admin sees all dashboard components

+## Flattened navigation

+Local and remote packages as well as user and groups now have their own top-level navigation entries and are directly accessible.
+Further promotes lazy-loading of resources as well as simplifies overall application structure.
+Also allows to apply finer-grained permissions to each of these views.

 ## Dev Requirements